pcgrenier/pcgrenier.github.io/source/_posts/2015-02-05-apache-nifi-processors.markdown

 ### <a name="ConsumeAMQP"></a>ConsumeAMQP
 Consumes AMQP Message transforming its content to a FlowFile and transitioning it to 'success' relationship

+### <a name="ConsumeJMS"></a>ConsumeJMS
+Consumes JMS Message of type BytesMessage or TextMessage transforming its content to a FlowFile and transitioning it to 'success' relationship.

 ### <a name="ControlRate"></a>ControlRate
 This processor controls the rate at which data is transferred to follow-on processors.